ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 * 2) The workload is able to retrieve identity from the CI-CD platform.
 This can differ based on the platform and potentially is already supplied during scheduling phase in step 1.

 * 3) The workload presents the CI-CD issued credential as an assertion towards the authorization server in the external authorization domain based on {{RFC7521}}.
 In case of JWT also {{RFC7523}}.

-The authorization server returns an access token to the workload.
+* 4) On success, an access token is returned to the workload to access the protected resource.

-* 4) Using the access token from step 3, the workload is able to access the protected resource in the external authorization domain.
+* 5) Using the access token, the workload is able to access the protected resource in the external authorization domain.

 Tokens of different providers look different, but all of them contain claims carrying the basic context of the executed tasks such as source code management data (e.g. git branch), initiation and more.